salilab/actin_tutorial/doc/analyis.md

 (available from the [ChimeraX toolshed](https://cxtoolshed.rbvi.ucsf.edu/)).
-Example scripts for visualizing all localization densities are provided in the %IMP distribution; print `IMP.sampcon.get_data_path('chimera_scripts')` from a Python intepreter to find the folder containing them.
+Example scripts for visualizing all localization densities are provided in the %IMP distribution; print `IMP.sampcon.get_data_path('chimera_scripts')` from a Python interpreter to find the folder containing them.

 At this point, one must decide if the models are helpful in answering our biological questions.
 In the case of this tutorial, the PPI is